William Smith (murderer)

-Smith subsequently confessed to the crime, telling police officers that he had gone to Bradford's apartment sometime after leaving tavern.
+Smith subsequently confessed to the crime, telling police officers that he had gone to Bradford's apartment sometime after leaving the tavern.
 When he left her apartment, he remembered that he had forgotten his cigarettes and $2,500 worth of cocaine.
 Upon his return to the apartment, Bradford told him that she did not have the cocaine, and after further discussion about restitution, she offered to reimburse Smith by having sexual relations with him.
 After engaging in sexual intercourse, the two argued in the living room, and according to Smith, Bradford threatened him with a kitchen knife.
 He said that he took the knife from Bradford and stabbed her in the neck and stomach, causing her to fall back into a living room chair, and that the two engaged in intercourse for a second time after Bradford retreated to the bedroom and fell on her bed.
-Smith admitted that he stole two televisions and the stereo components from Bradford's apartment, but he claimed that they were his.
+Smith admitted that he stole two televisions and the stereo components from Bradford's apartment, but he claimed that they belonged to him.
 He ended his account of this incident by telling the police that he dropped the knife in a river on the way to his mother's residence.

 On October 21, 1987, Smith was indicted for the crimes that resulted in Mary Bradford's death.
 He entered a plea of not guilty to the four counts and the accompanying specifications.
 A separate plea of not guilty by reason of insanity was later withdrawn in open court.
 After Smith waived a jury trial, a three-judge panel heard the evidence and found Smith guilty of all counts and specifications on April 6, 1988.
 Five days after the guilt phase of the trial, the penalty phase commenced, and on April 14, 1988, the three-judge panel sentenced Smith to death.